collective/collective.disqus/README.txt

 Overview
 --------

-Integrates the `Disqus`_ commenting platform in Plone.
+Integrates the `Disqus`_ commenting platform into Plone.

-Default Plone discussion mechanism doesn't have nice panel to administer comments.
+Default Plone discussion mechanism doesn't have a nice panel to administer comments.
 It's hard to find new comments.
-It's not possible to block posts with links or some other unwelcome contents.
+It's not possible to block posts with links or any other unwelcome contents.

-But on the web there are much more specialized tools for commenting:
+However there are much more specialized tools for commenting on the web:

 * `Disqus`_
 * `IntenseDebate`_
 * `JS-Kit`_

-These commenting platforms can be easyly integrated with sites, users just need to create an account and add some special code into their websites.
+These commenting platforms can be easily integrated with sites, users just need to create an account and add some special code into their websites.

 ..
 WARNING::